-The Groups are intended for those topics, which may be either technology areas or application areas, where international liaison is beneficial/necessary.
+The Specialist International Groups: SIG are intended for those topics, which may be either technology areas or application areas, where international liaison is beneficial/necessary.
 They should:

 - not be intended to compete with national groups run by national societies.

 - have a defined technical scope (which should be highly specific for Technology SIGs, to avoid overlap and duplication, but can be broad for Application SIGs)

 - recognise other groups with related interests

 - have clearly defined objectives

 A suggestion for a SIG may come from a member society (bottom-up) or from an ICNDT Committee or Working Group (top-down).
 The proposal using the attached proforma should be sent to the General Secretary for consideration by the ICNDT Executive Committee.
 Following approval by the IEC, the ICNDT Secretariat will advertise the Group to the ICNDT membership and on the ICNDT website.
 Individuals wishing to join a Group should indicate their interest to the Secretary of the Group.
 Normally the Group will be open to anyone interested in the topic.
 The host society is responsible for organising meetings (mostly via the Internet) and providing secretarial support.